Kit Ordering Integration Guide¶

 API Endpoint: POST https://api.gencove.com/api/v2/sample-kit/

-Authentication: Include your API key in the Authorization header: Authorization: Api-Key GENCOVE_API_KEY
+Authentication: Include your API key in the Authorization header: Authorization: Api-Key $GENCOVE_API_KEY

 Request Body: